 The Baby Trend earned a 4 of 10 for this metric with the low score going to the Chicco Bravo LE Combo with a 3.
 The high in the group is a 9 earned by the Revolution that is a jogging stroller designed with adjustable shocks, adjustable front wheel tracking, and rubber pneumatic tires with ball bearing wheels that make it one of the best movers out there.

-The Baby Trend has smaller plastic wheel with the double front wheel design we aren't fond of because they have trouble not getting caught on items and aren't the best at staying on track.
-There is significant flex in the frame that gave us trouble moving over a 1 inch curb and was really better at hard surfaces than terrains like grass and gravel where we had trouble turning it.
+The Baby Trend has small plastic wheels with the double front wheel design we aren't fond of because they have trouble not getting caught on items and aren't the best at staying on track.
+There is significant flex in the frame that gave us trouble moving over a 1-inch curb and was better at hard surfaces than terrains like grass and gravel where we had trouble turning it.
 It did manage stairs easier than we thought, with more control and no bounce, but it is probably best to keep this product on the flat and hard surfaces.

 Ease of Use

-Chicco Liteway Plus Combo and the Graco Snugrider Elite.
+The Baby Trend earned a 4 for ease of use tying with three other strollers.
+This is not the lowest score in the group with the low being a 3 shared by the Chicco Liteway Plus Combo and the Graco Snugrider Elite.
 The high for the group is a 7 earned by the Chicco Bravo LE.
-A lot of the features and conveniences that make a stroller easy to use are missing on the Baby Trend, because at its heart it is a frame stroller that doesn't really need, nor historically have these features.
+A lot of the features and conveniences that make a stroller easy to use are missing on the Baby Trend, because at its heart it is a frame stroller that doesn't need, nor historically have these features.

-The storage bin on this stroller is on the large side, but it has a 5 pound weight limit which will seriously inhibit what you can place inside.
-We were only able to fit the medium sized diaper bag into the bin because the access to the bin is poor no matter what side you attempt to use.
-There is access from all sides, but because the carrier sits down into the frame it also causes interference with bin below.
-But again, you aren't going to be able to put much in there with a 5 pound limit.
+The storage bin on this stroller is on the large side, but it has a 5 lb weight limit which will seriously inhibit what you can place inside.
+We were only able to fit the medium sized diaper bag into the bin because the access to the bin is reduced no matter what side you attempt to use.
+There is access from all sides, but because the carrier sits down into the frame, it also causes interference with bin below.
+But again, you aren't going to be able to put much in there with a 5 lb limit.
 You will not be able to do your errands or grocery shopping using this bin.
-Compared to either of the UPPAbaby strollers with limits of 25 and 30 pounds apiece, this bin becomes largely useless.
+Compared to either of the UPPAbaby strollers with limits of 25 and 30 pounds apiece, this basket becomes mostly useless.

 There is no canopy on the Baby Trend, and all car seat carriers will need to rely on their own canopy for protection from weather and other elements you hope to shield baby from.
 Given that all car seat carriers have a canopy attached it isn't a deal breaker, though you won't be able to connect two and create a complete bubble of protection.

 The materials and components used on this stroller aren't the best.
-The storage bin material is fairly flimsy and it looks like if it gets a small cut it will easily turn into a larger hole, and is likely why it has a weight limit of only 5 pounds.
+The storage bin material is flimsy, and it looks like if it gets a small cut, it will easily turn into a larger hole, and is likely why it has a weight limit of only 5 pounds.

-The handlebar height is about 39 inches from the ground which is sort of tall compared to the competition, but taller parents will be thankful it isn't a low hanging bar given that it isn't adjustable.
-It is covered in a soft rubber type material that feels good in hand, but also feels like it might develop imperfections easily that could grow over time until chunks of the cover are missing.
+The handlebar height is about 39 inches from the ground which is tall compared to the competition, but taller parents will be thankful it isn't a low hanging bar given that it isn't adjustable.
+It is covered in a soft rubber type material that feels good in the hand but also feels like it might develop imperfections easily that could grow over time until chunks of the cover are missing.

-Overall the fit and finish isn't bad, it simply isn't as good as the competition and on closer look the components and materials used appear to be of a lesser quality.
-The way the components are put together and connected make the overall product harder to use.
-So what appears to be a bare bones frame stroller with nice features starts to tarnish on close inspection.
+Overall the fit and finish isn't bad, it simply isn't as good as the competition, and on closer look, the components and materials used appear to be of a lesser quality.
+The way the parts are put together and connected make the overall product harder to use.
+So what appears to be a bare-bones frame stroller with nice features, starts to tarnish on close inspection.